 If your destination is the town of Bouillante, you’ll first reach the Plage de Malendure and Cousteau Reserve and keep going.

-🌟 Depending on what activities you plan on doing while in Bouillante, you may want to stay closer to the Malendure Beach and side of Pointe Noire / Deshaies.
+Note: Depending on what activities you plan on doing while in Bouillante, you may want to stay closer to Malendure Beach and the side of Pointe Noire / Deshaies.
 If you prefer to stay closer to the town of Bouillante for its hot springs and colonial/cultural attractions, then you’ll be closer to the town Vieux Habitants and Sainte Claude where you can hike Soufrière Volcano.

 Where to Stay — Hotels in Bouillante